Awakening to a New Worldview

 • Society: Institutions, norms, and narratives.
 Television became the new loop of perception, reprogramming societal worldview daily.

 • Life: Personal narrative.
-Each person balances reference signals: belonging, identity, and meaning.
-The turbulence of the 1970s made these loops more fragile yet more urgent.
+Each person balances their favorite reference signals: belonging, identity, and meaning.
+The turbulence of the 1970s made these loops more fragile, more urgent.

 These perspectives, however, are insufficient on their own.
-They collide, producing wicked problems when reference frames misalign: climate instability, polarization, pollution.
-A systemic view of The Psychology of Lifespan Performance and Perceptual Control (LPPC model) reveals why: feedback loops without coordination tend to spin toward error.
+They collide, producing wicked problems when reference frames misalign, creating instability, polarization, and mind pollution.
+A systemic perspective of the psychology of lifespan performance and perceptual control (LPPC model) reveals why: internal feedback loops without coordination and coherence tend to spin toward error.

 Research: LPPC and the Evolution of Worldview